Background for Night of the Living Dead

 Horror, Comedy

-The Little Shop of Horrors (1960), directed by B-movie legend Roger Corman, is a low-budget cult classic that blends absurdist comedy with horror in a delightfully twisted way.
-The film follows Seymour Krelborn, a meek, down-on-his-luck florist’s assistant who accidentally cultivates a strange and exotic plant.
-Named Audrey Jr. after his crush and co-worker, the plant begins to thrive—but only on human blood.
+The Little Shop of Horrors (1960), directed by B movie legend Roger Corman, is a low budget cult classic that blends absurdist comedy with horror in a delightfully twisted way.
+The film follows Seymour Krelborn, a meek, down on his luck florist’s assistant who accidentally cultivates a strange and exotic plant.
+Named Audrey Jr. after his crush and co worker, the plant begins to thrive but only on human blood.
 As Seymour feeds the plant’s growing appetite, the story descends into a darkly comedic tale of murder, ambition, and unexpected fame.
 Set in a struggling flower shop in Los Angeles’s Skid Row, the movie cleverly satirizes the American dream, portraying a man’s quest for success through increasingly outrageous and immoral means.
-What makes the film stand out is its tongue-in-cheek tone, bizarre characters, and the plant’s over-the-top demands—“Feed me!” has since become an iconic line.
-The humor is fast-paced, bordering on slapstick, and peppered with absurdist gags and deadpan delivery.
+What makes the film stand out is its tongue in cheek tone, bizarre characters, and the plant’s over the top demands “Feed me!” has since become an iconic line.
+The humor is fast paced, bordering on slapstick, and peppered with absurdist gags and deadpan delivery.
 Despite being filmed in just two days on a shoestring budget, the film became a cult sensation, later inspiring a hit musical and a beloved 1986 remake.
 Its DIY charm, offbeat tone, and satirical edge have ensured its place in film history.
 A very young Jack Nicholson also appears in a small but memorable role as a masochistic dental patient.
-While The Little Shop of Horrors may not boast high production values, its creativity, originality, and unapologetic weirdness continue to captivate fans of quirky horror-comedies over six decades later.
+While The Little Shop of Horrors may not boast high production values, its creativity, originality, and unapologetic weirdness continue to captivate fans of quirky horror comedies over six decades later.

 Plan 9 from Outer Space